dougeby/IntuneDocs/intune/app-sdk-android.md

 For example, when `AppSpecificActivity` interacts with its parent (for example, calling `super.onCreate()`), `MAMActivity` is the super class.

 Typical Android apps have a single mode and can access the system through their [**Context**](https://developer.android.com/reference/android/content/Context.html) object.
 Apps that have integrated the Intune App SDK, on the other hand, have dual modes.
 These apps continue to access the system through the `Context` object.
 Depending on the base `Activity` used, the `Context` object will be provided by Android or will intelligently multiplex between a restricted view of the system and the Android-provided `Context`.
+After you derive from one of the MAM entry points, it's safe to use `Context` as you would normally -- for example, starting `Activity` classes and using `PackageManager`.

 ## Replace classes, methods, and activities with their MAM equivalent